YakAliOen/Extrinout/README.md

 ## Conclusion

 ExTrInOut goes beyond traditional expense trackers by prioritizing financial context through accounts.
-This design choice keeps finances organized, transparent, and adaptable to a wide range of real-world use cases—without unnecessary complexity.
+This design choice keeps finances organized, transparent, and adaptable to a wide range of real-world use cases; without unnecessary complexity.